b01lers/rich-ctf-template/README.md

 - A fake flag has been generated in `dist/flag.txt`, move it to where the flag would be, or delete it if the flag is not necessary in dist.

 ### After verifying your challenge works
- - Push your changes and make a pull request to the ctf repo.
+ - Push your changes and make a pull request to the ctf repo using the branch given in the final output of mkchal.py